rnietoe/Training/docs/AWS/05-Security.md

     * To attach an IAM role to an instance that has no role, the instance can be in the stopped or running state.
     * To replace the IAM role on an instance that already has an attached IAM role, the instance must be in the running state.

-* **Identities** include users, groups, and roles.
-These are the IAM resource objects that are used to identify and group.
-You can attach a policy to an IAM identity.
-* A **Principal** is a person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS.

-New users are assigned Access Key Id and secret when first created to access AWS via the APIs and CLI.
+New users are assigned with Access Key Id and secret when first created to access AWS via the APIs and CLI.

+It's safer to use IAM roles than it is to use Access Keys.

 **Power User Access** allows access to all AWS services except the management of groups and users within IAM.